sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 When resting, magic items regain all charges, up to their maximum capacity.
 Remove all white-side red cards on your magic items.

+You may gird all your armour, where applicable.
+Remove all Harm and Wound tokens from your armour cards.

 ## Seek Help